Ir para o conteúdo

 • A config file that are provided using the -c option

-You do not need to use all of these files to execute your pipeline.
+You do not need to use all of these files to run your pipeline.

 Parameter files